bluealloy/revm/documentation/src/crates/primitives.md

 - `ruint`: The ruint crate provides types and functions for big unsigned integer arithmetic.
 - `c-kzg`: A minimal implementation of the Polynomial Commitments API for EIP-4844, written in C. (With rust bindings)

-### Type Aliases:

-- `Hash`: An alias for B256, typically used to represent 256-bit hashes or integer values in Ethereum.

 ### Re-exported Types:

 - `Address`: A type representing a 160-bit (or 20-byte) array, typically used for Ethereum addresses.